Unity-Technologies/com.unity.probuilder/Documentation~/Edge_FillHole.md

 # ![Fill Hole icon](images/icons/FillHole.png) Fill Hole (Edges)

-The __Fill Hole__ tool creates a new face that fills any holes that touch the selected edges.
+The __Fill Hole__ action creates a new face that fills any holes that touch the selected edges.

 ![Create new face from open edges](images/FillHole_Example.png)